Spiritual, Moral, Social and Cultural Development

 At Willingham Primary School we recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
 We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive, caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of the cultures.

-All curriculum areas have a contribution to make to the child’s spiritual, moral, social and cultural development and opportunities for this will be planned in each area of the curriculum.
+All curriculum areas have a contribution to make to the child’s spiritual, moral, social and cultural development.

 All adults will model and promote expected behaviour, treating all people as unique and valuable individuals and showing respect for pupils and their families.